jenshemprich/lib/README.md

 # Deep learning libs

-Contains ms build targets and build scripts for the libraries I use.
+Contains MSBuild targets and build scripts for the libraries I use.
 Projects may simply include the Visual Studio Build customisation file `Deep Learning and Computer Vision libraries.targets` to reference those libraries from Visual Studio projects.

 ![Visual Studio Build Customizations](images/Open_Visual_Studio_Build_Customisations.png "Open Visual Studio Build Customisations dialog")

-The customization file defines include and library paths, and automatically selects the library version that corresponds to the project's platform toolset.
+The customisation file defines include and library paths, and automatically selects the library version that corresponds to the project's platform toolset.

 ![Visual Studio Build Customizations](images/Visual_Studio_Build_Customisations_Files.jpg "Visual Studio Build Customisations files")

 ## Preparing libraries
-Including the build customization into a project, automatically enables access to the supported libriries.
+Adding the build customisation file to a project automatically enables access to the supported libraries.
 These are currently:

 1. OpenCV: Platform toolset is automatically selected, OpenCV release contains binaries for VC14 and vc15
 2. TensorFlow: To be build manually (see below).
 Selection of platform toolset and cpu/gpu build configuration.
+3. dlib C++ toolkit

 ### OpenCV
 Download OpenCV 4.0.1 into the lib directory and rename the folder to "OpenCV 4.0.1".